 He is currently a PhD candidate in composition at Harvard University, under the guidance of Chaya CZERNOWIN and Hans TUTSCHKU.

-His work, under various forms — music for instruments and live computer, electroacoustic improvisations, music for film, dance and installations — has been presented throughout Europe (impuls, Ultraschall, ManiFeste festivals), in China (Electronic Music Week in Shanghai) and in the United States (New York, Cambridge).
+His work, under various forms — music for instruments and live computer, electroacoustic improvisations, music for film, text, dance and installations — has been presented throughout Europe (impuls, Ultraschall, ManiFeste festivals), in China (Electronic Music Week in Shanghai) and in the United States (New York, Cambridge).